-- a.
-Customer Relationship Building - (1) How do you build relationships to acquire CUSTOMERS, to meet and exceed their expectations, to increase loyalty and repeat business, and to gain positive referrals? - (2) How do your KEY access mechanisms enable CUSTOMERS to seek information, conduct business, and make complaints?
+a.
+Customer Relationship Building

+- (1) How do you build relationships to acquire CUSTOMERS, communities and other stakeholders to meet and exceed their expectations, to increase loyalty and repeat business, and to gain positive support and advocacy? - (2) How do your KEY access mechanisms enable CUSTOMERS to seek information, conduct business, and make complaints?
 What are your KEY access mechanisms?
-How do you determine KEY CUSTOMER contact requirements for each mode of CUSTOMER access?
-How do you ensure that these contact requirements are DEPLOYED to all people and PROCESSES involved in the CUSTOMER response chain? - (3) How do you manage CUSTOMER complaints?
+How do you determine KEY CUSTOMER/STAKEHOLDER contact requirements for each mode of CUSTOMER access?
+How do you ensure that these contact requirements are deployed to all people and PROCESSES involved in the CUSTOMER response chain? - (3) How do you manage CUSTOMER/STAKEHOLDER complaints?
 How do you ensure that complaints are resolved EFFECTIVELY and promptly?
-How do you minimise CUSTOMER dissatisfaction and, as appropriate, loss of repeat business and referrals?
-How are complaints aggregated and analysed for use in improvement throughout your organisation and by your PARTNERS? - (4) How do you keep your APPROACHES to building relationships and providing CUSTOMER access current with business needs and directions? - b.
-Customer Satisfaction Determination - (1) How do you determine CUSTOMER satisfaction, dissatisfaction, and loyalty?
-How do these determination methods differ among CUSTOMER groups?
+How do you minimise CUSTOMER dissatisfaction and its negative consequences?
+How are complaints aggregated and analysed for use in improvement throughout your organisation and by your PARTNERS? - (4) How do you keep your APPROACHES to building relationships and providing CUSTOMER access current with business needs and directions?

+b.
+Customer Satisfaction Determination

+- (1) How do you determine CUSTOMERS/STAKEHOLDERS satisfaction, dissatisfaction, and loyalty?
+How do these determination methods differ among CUSTOMERS/STAKEHOLDERS groups?
 How do you ensure that your measurements capture actionable information for use in exceeding your CUSTOMERS' expectations?
-How do you ensure that your measurements capture actionable information for use in securing your CUSTOMERS' future business, and gaining positive referrals, as appropriate?
-How do you use CUSTOMER satisfaction and dissatisfaction information for improvement? - (2) How do you follow up with Customers on products, services, and transactions to receive prompt and actionable feedback? - (3) How do you obtain and use information on your Customers' satisfaction relative to their satisfaction with your competitors?
-How do you obtain and use information on your customers' satisfaction relative to the customer satisfaction levels of other organisations providing similar products and services, and/or industry Benchmarks? - (4) How do you keep your APPROACHES to determining satisfaction current with business needs and directions?
+How do you ensure that your measurements capture actionable information for use in securing your CUSTOMERS' expectations, securing their future support, and gaining positive feedback, as appropriate?
+How do you use CUSTOMER/STAKEHOLDER Satisfaction and dissatisfaction information for improvement? - (2) How do you follow up with Customers/Stakeholders on policy, programmes, services, and transactions to receive prompt and actionable feedback? - (3) How do you obtain and use information on your Customers' satisfaction relative to their satisfaction with other providers and/or industry Benchmarks? - (4) How do you keep your APPROACHES to determining satisfaction current with business needs and directions?

-N1.
-Customer relationship building (3.2a) might include the development of partnerships or alliances with customers.

-N2.
-Determining customer satisfaction and dissatisfaction (3.2b) might include use of any or all of the following: surveys, formal and informal feedback, customer account histories, complaints, win/loss analysis, and transaction completion rates.
-Information might be gathered on the Internet, through personal contact or a third party, or by mail.

-- N3.
-Customer satisfaction and dissatisfaction measurements (3.2b[1]) might include both numerical rating scale and descriptors for each unit in the scale.
-Actionable customer satisfaction measurements provide useful information about specific product and service features, delivery, relationships, and transactions that affect upon the customers' future actions-repeat business and positive referral. - N4.
-Other organisations providing similar products or services (3.2b[3]) might include other organisations with whom you don't compete but provide similar products and services in other geographic areas or to different populations of people.
+- N1.
+Customer relationship building (3.2.a.) might include the development of partnerships or alliances with customers. - N2.
+Determining customer satisfaction and dissatisfaction (3.2.b.) might include use of any or all of the following: surveys, formal and informal feedback, customer account histories, complaints, win/loss analysis, and transaction completion rates.
+Information might be gathered on the Internet, through personal contact or a third party, or by mail. - N3.
+Customer satisfaction measurements (3.2.b.[1]) might include both a numerical rating scale and descriptors for each unit in the scale.
+Actionable customer satisfaction measurements provide useful information about specific product and service features, delivery, relationships, and transactions that bear upon the customers' future actions-repeat business and positive referral. - N4.
+Other organisations providing similar products or services (3.2.b.[3]) might include other organisations with whom you don't compete but provide similar products and services in other geographic areas or to different populations of people. - N5.

-- N5.
 Your customer satisfaction and dissatisfaction results should be reported in Item 7.2. - N6.
 For some non-profit organisations (e.g., some government agencies or charitable organisations), customers may be assigned or may be required to use your organisation, and relationships may be short term.
 For those organisations, relationship building (3.2a[1]) might be focused on meeting and exceeding expectations during the short-term relationship, resulting in positive comments to other people, including key stakeholders of your organisation.

-Measurement, Analysis, and Knowledge Management (90 pts)
+Measurement, Analysis, and Knowledge Management (90 points)

-The Measurement, ANALYSIS, and Knowledge Management Category examines how your organisation selects, gathers, analyses, manages, and improves its data, information, and KNOWLEDGE ASSETS and HOW manages its information technology.
-The Category also examines HOW your organisation reviews and uses reviews to improve its PERFORMANCE.
+The Measurement, ANALYSIS, and Knowledge Management Category examines How your organisation selects, gathers, analyses, manages, and improves its data, information, and KNOWLEDGE ASSETS and HOW manages its information technology.
+The Category also examines How your organisation reviews and uses reviews to improve its PERFORMANCE.